"

 Fiscal Disobedience: An Anthropology of Economic Regulation in Central Africa, Janet Roitman

-In this work economic anthropologist Roitman challenges socio-political theory’s idealization of European form of statehood.
-Often times, scholars reproduce official administrative borders of the sovereign states in scholarly demarcation of their field of study.
-In their collusion with the formal documentation of social reality, scholars risks subordinating their research to the parameters of the states.
-These very parameters ground the legitimacy of legitimate political actors such as states or international or non-governmental bodies.
-Therefore the academic freedom from power structures under study, however paradoxical and impossible that might be in practice, has to be kept as an ideal to avoid confirmation bias.
-This work of Janet Roitman work will prove students of political sociology a timely opportunity to think political processes in far from idealization in their metastability away from politically laden and reified notions of order and disorder.
+In this work economic anthropologist Roitman challenges socio-political theory’s idealization of the European form of statehood.
+Oftentimes, scholars reproduce the official administrative contours of the sovereign states when defining their fields of study.
+By aligning their research with the formal documentation of social reality, scholars risks subordinating their work to the parameters of the states.
+These very parameters ground the legitimacy of politically recognized political actors such as states, international organizations, or non-governmental bodies.
+Therefore, maintaining academic freedom from the power structures under study, however paradoxical and impossible that might be in practice, has to be kept as an ideal to avoid confirmation bias.
+This work of Janet Roitman provides students of political sociology a timely opportunity to think political processes apart from idealization, and in their metastability, thereby site-stepping the politically laden and reified notions of order and disorder that are implicit in such idealizations.

-Roitman will show there are still state-effects in the absence of sovereign states/in the context of failed states.
-In fact, modern power operates with consistency and system often in far from ideal conditions.
-Existing in zones that cross administrative borders and eschewing legal sanctioning, in her work the networks of power display a whole new series of processes of politicization invisible to classical categories of sociopolitical theory.
-Then, truly scientific approach to political sociological phenomena require a deconstructive approach to idealized institutions.
-Ethnographic research with its methodological disposition towards holding space for accounting for relations of power as operating from below instead of from a supposed center lends itself to her critical political sociological project.
+Roitman shows that even in the absence of sovereign states or in the context of failed states, there still exist observable state-effects.
+Indeed, modern power operates with consistency and systematicity often in conditions far from ideal.
+Existing in zones that cross administrative borders and eschewing legal sanctioning, Roitman shows how the networks of power display a whole new series of processes of politicization invisible to classical categories of sociopolitical theory.
+Therefore, a truly scientific examination of political sociological phenomena requires a deconstructive approach to idealized institutions.
+Ethnographic research with its methodological tendency to account for relations of power as operating from below (instead of from a presupposed center) lends itself to her critical political sociological project.

 The Structural Transformation of the Public Sphere: An Inquiry into a Category of Bourgeois Society, Jurgen Habermas

-This highly influential work by social theorist Habermas is useful for tracing European genealogy of emergence of public space in modernity.
-If modern political struggles are often taking the form of struggles to erect and overcome main pillars of Bourgeois society, Habermas’s work offers a historical account for one of its constitutive pillars, namely, public sphere.
-On the one hand, the emergence of public sphere proves to be dependent on the ability to check absolute power of the state.
-The center of gravity lies in the critical abilities of the increasingly well-read members of the community.
-Development of personal point of view allows a weakening of the ideological hold of the given paradigms.
-Yet often times the ability of critical publics to defend their participation into public life requires support and protection of the state.
-This tautology between modern subject and modern state where each presuppose one another will require introduction of new factors for their genetic analysis.
-Mainly, economic processes of wealth accumulation, free-market-exchange and colonization that fuel both processes will be seen as the material basis of liberal political philosophy and political sociological analysis derived from its premises.
+This highly influential work by social theorist, Jurgen Habermas, is useful for tracing the European genealogy of the emergence of public space in modernity.
+If modern political struggles are often take the form of efforts to erect and/or overcome the principal pillars of bourgeois society, Habermas’s work offers a historical account for one of its constitutive pillars, namely, the public sphere.
+The emergence of the public sphere depends on the ability to check the absolute power of the state which is made possible by the critical capacities of the increasingly well-read members of the community.
+The development of personal points of view allows a weakening of the ideological hold of the constituted paradigms.
+Yet, oftentimes the ability of critical publics to defend their entry into public life requires the support and protection of the state.
+This tautology between the modern subject and the modern state wherein each presuppose one another requires the introduction of new factors for their genetic analysis.
+Mainly, economic processes of wealth accumulation, free-market-exchange and colonization that fuel the simultaneous emergence of the modern subject and the modern state will be grasped as the material basis of liberal political philosophy and political sociological analysis derived from the former’s premises.

 Problems of research: Ideality, teleology and metastability

 • For social scientific disciplines, the object of their study offers an essential dilemma.
-On the one hand, scholars in the mainstream tend to assume ideality of certain institutions and research why and how other societies are unable to reach to these normative yet naturalized goals.
-Scholars with critical perspectives tend to avoid essentializing socio-political phenomena.
+On the one hand, scholars in the mainstream tend to assume ideality of certain institutions and to research why and how other societies are unable to reach these normative yet naturalized goals.
+Scholars with critical perspectives on the other hand tend to avoid the essentialization of socio-political phenomena.
 These researchers are not trying to ascertain timeless qualities of social relations but their characteristics under specific contexts.
-By their very ‘nature,’ socio-political processes are historical and in change.
-Therefore, the work doesn’t lend itself to straightforward accumulative understanding.
-Yet, even in critical theoretical work scholars tend to produce negative idealizations for attack which are fixated in time so that a growing critical literature can grow around this center.
+By their very ‘nature,’ socio-political processes are historical and always changing.
+Therefore, the critical research doesn’t lend itself to straightforward accumulative understanding.
+Yet, even in critical theoretical work scholars tend to reproduce negative idealizations of political entities thereby fixing them in time (e.g., omniscient and omnipresent state) for their scholarly attacks so that a growing critical literature can grow around this center.

 • To grapple with this problem, compare and contrast the works of Roitman and Habermas with regard their strategies of contextualization, universalization and critique.
-What dimensions are offering diffentials to critique ideality e.g. geography/spatiality, economy/productive and market practices, legal status?
-How do they account for circularity of transhistorical political formations such as states and citizens?
-How can one compare Roitman’s work in Africa whereby global, transnational and local currents create dissonant and functional economical zones can be used to challenge to the Eurocentric account of Habermas?
+What dimensions offer useful differentials to critique ideality of political forms —e.g. geography/spatiality, economy (practices of production and exchange), legal status?
+How do they account for the circularity of transhistorical political formations such as states and citizens where each formally presuppose the other foreclosing the constitutive role of non-state and non-citizen actors?
+How can one compare Roitman’s work in Africa whereby global, transnational and local currents create dissonant and functional economical zones that can be used to challenge to the Eurocentric account of Habermas?

 Works Cited